This storm has been disastrous for many, and for feral cats, it was devastating.

 So I headed over to LIC.
 Greasy Paws seemed OK, no sign of flooding and locals confirmed, but I did not see Beetle or Hexbit.
 Later in the day, a feeder there sent me this!
 He said he found him on top of a car and he came right over to eat.
 Atta-boy Beetle!!!
 No sign of Hexbit, but that's pretty normal, she's super feral and skittish.

 Then I went to a colony on the water (location information not specific as this information can sometimes end up in the wrong hands).
 I don't manage this colony and haven't been over there since the day after Irene, but I was scared of what I might see, and rightfully so.
 Look at the water level, it is still in the parking lot on the other side of this fence.

 This colony is on the water in Long Island City, Queens.
 I did not even think about them until I saw the LIC flooding pictures last night.
 Then it hit me, OH GOD, THE --- COLONY!
 I don't manage this colony, so it just didn't occur to me until it was too late.
-Half way down the block, not even at the colony yet, I saw a cat in the road that had met a tragic end.
+Half way down the block, not even at the colony yet, I saw a cat in the road who had met a tragic end.

 As I got closer I saw a black cat run off - THANK GOODNESS!

 Then, I made my way closer to the colony, and this is what I saw.
 This area was completely under water by several feet.
 Massive objects were moved around and debris from the receding waves was all over.